EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 ## Control Packets

 When the CHDR PktType field is 0x4, the payload is interpreted as a control packet.
 The control packet encodes memory-mapped transactions.
-It has a variable length that can range from 16 bytes (no timestamp and NumData = 1) to 80 bytes (timestamp and NumData = 15).
+The length can range from 12 bytes (no timestamp or data words) to 80 bytes (with timestamp and 15 data words).

 The table below shows the format of the CHDR payload of a control packet.
 For simplicity, the rest of the CHDR packet is not shown.
 Note that a timestamp may be present in both the CHDR packet header and in the control packet contents.
 This simplifies the parsing of control and data packets.